invictus-anic3tus/tempus/README.md

 - An RTC (Real Time Clock) chip capable of maintaining incredibly accurate time
 - A passive buzzer, capable of playing simple melodies and making beeps and alarms
 - A microphone for voice messaging or reminders.
 (Note: the watch doesn't have a speaker, so playing music, receiving calls, etc. must be done through headphones connected to a phone connected to the watch.
 Also, unfortunately the ESP32-S3 cannot be used as a microphone during calls, so for that you'll need to use your phone's built-in mic.)
-- Four reprogrammable buttons on all sides of the watch, perfect for quick text replies, controlling music, or navigating to apps.
+- Two reprogrammable buttons, perfect for quick text replies, controlling music, or navigating to apps.
 - A modern USB-C charging and programming recepticle
 - A battery percentage monitor to ensure the watch never dies
 - A 1.28" capacitive touch display